“We have given a diploma either to a crazy person or to a genius!”

 Day 1 – La Rambla, Citadel Park, and Park Guëll

 My trip to Barcelona was enjoyed in the company of a friend.
-We got an apartment just 5 minutes away from Plaça de Catalunya (Catalonia Square) and this is where our journey started.
+We got an apartment just 5 minutes away from Plaça de Catalunya (Catalonia Square), and this is where our journey started.

 La Rambla de Barcelona – the Infamous Main Street of the Mediterranean City

-I jumped to this adjective because the street (and many others, in fact) has this grim reputation of recurring thefts.
-So, it was no wonder that we saw the majority of people (and, believe me, there were literally legions of people, marching this street all day long) had turned their backpacks into frontpacks – meaning that they were carrying (or rather hugging) their belongings in front of them.
+I jumped to this adjective because the street has this grim reputation of recurring thefts.
+So, it was no wonder that we saw the majority of people (there were literally legions of people, marching this street all day long) had turned their backpacks into frontpacks.
+They were carrying, or rather hugging, their belongings in front of them.
 Although I was not robbed of anything, be super attentive there.

+At the end of the street, you’ll notice the towering Statue of Columbus.
 Erected for the Exposición Universal de Barcelona (1888), the monument was in honour of the first voyage of Columbus to the Americas.

 Measuring around 60 m (197 ft), the monument represents Columbus, pointing to the New World.

-The Seaside Walk and Citadel Park – a Whiff of Fresh, Mediterranean Air
+The Seaside Walk and Citadel Park – a Whiff of Fresh Mediterranean Air

-Park Guëll – Where Colourful Mosaics Enliven
+Park Guëll – Colourful Mosaics Come to Life

 Yes, it’s hardly possible to take a photo without someone else’s selfie stick poking you in the tushie or taking at least a minor, but annoying, portion of your picture.
 Nevertheless, the throngs of tourists were determined to do so regardless of the vivid opportunity to lose an eye or, at least, their dignity.